nusbeelab/recommendation-app/README.md

 ### Run the experiment with Prolific

-1. Create a session on our oTree site, specifying an appropriate number of participants.

-1. On oTree HR, add our oTree site.
+1. (If the oTree site has not been added to oTree HR) On oTree HR, add our oTree site.
 This requires specifying the site's url i.e.
    `https://nus-recommendation-project.herokuapp.com` and the config variable `OTREE_REST_KEY` as set on Heroku.

+1. Create a session on our oTree site, specifying an appropriate number of participants.
-1. After the oTree site has been added, click on the hyperlink that reads "Prolific".
-This brings us to the "Prolific configuration" page for our oTree site.

-1. Add the session code obtained from step 1 here.
+1. On oTree HR, click the "Prolific" hyperlink associated with our oTree site.
+Here, add the session code that was created in the previous step.

+1. Click the "Configure" hyperlink associated with the added session.

 1. Enter the following URL (exactly) into Prolific as the URL of the study.